joelvh/json2json/README.md

             image_sets:
               path: 'ImageSets.ImageSet'
               key: '@.Category'

+The "choose" property can be a function that returns a boolean.
+In the previous "choose" example, an array of property names (e.g. hash "keys") were specified, which indicated what properties on the original JSON value to transform.
+To provide more flexibility, a function can use dynamic matching to choose which properties to transform.

               choose: (node, value, key) -> key isnt '@'
               format: (node, value, key) -> key: key.replace(/Image$/, '').toLowerCase()
               nested: true